-Dr. David Hale practices neurology (brain & spinal cord disease) in Rome, GA.
-Patient reviews placed him at an average of 3.5 stars out of 5.
-Humana HMO, Humana Bronze, and Humana Catastrophic are among the insurance carriers that Dr. Hale honors.
-He graduated from Georgia Regents University, Medical College of Georgia.
-Dr. Hale's training includes a residency program at a hospital affiliated with Medical College of Georgia.
+Dr. David Hale is a neurology (brain & spinal cord disease) specialist in Rome, GA.
+His patients gave him an average rating of 3.5 out of 5 stars.
+Dr. Hale is an in-network provider for several insurance carriers, including Humana HMO, Humana Bronze, and Humana Catastrophic.
+He studied medicine at Georgia Regents University, Medical College of Georgia.
+Dr. Hale completed his residency training at a hospital affiliated with Medical College of Georgia.
 He is professionally affiliated with Harbin Clinic.

 Conditions / Treatments

 Neurology is the study of the brain and nervous system, including the spinal cord and nerves.
 Disorders of the nervous system can affect many parts of the body, and a neurological exam must be quite thorough.
 A neurologist examining a new patient will check for any issues with:

 - motor skills (the way your brain and muscles work together)

 - sensory skills (sight, hearing, taste, touch and smell)

 - coordination and balance

 A neurologist can order different kinds of tests to check the function of the brain and nerves.
 These tests may include a head CT scan (a type of 3-dimensional x-ray), an electroencephalogram (which measures the electrical impulses inside the brain), an MRI (a detailed image of the brain or spinal cord), or electromyography (which uses electricity to test nerve function).
 The results of the exam and the tests help neurologists diagnose and form treatment plans for disorders like multiple sclerosis, tremors, stroke, and migraine headaches.